Lubabah bint Ja'far

 Lubābah bint Jaʿfar (لبابة بنت جعفر) was an Abbasid princess, granddaughter of second Abbasid caliph al-Mansur, niece of third Abbasid caliph al-Mahdi and the principal wife of fourth Abbasid caliph al-Hadi.

 Her full name was Lubabah bint Ja'far ibn Abd Allah al-Mansur.
 She was the daughter of prince Ja'far ibn Abd Allah also known as Jafar ibn al-Mansur.
 She was named Lubabah by her father and grandfather, the meaning of her name was innermost essence.
-She married al-Hadi, son of her uncle caliph al-Mahdi.
+She married al-Hadi, son of her uncle caliph al-Mahdi, and joined the Abbasid harem.

 Al-Hadi had two wives.
 One was Lubabah bint Ja'far ibn al-Mansur.
 The second was Ubaydah, daughter of Ghitrif and, niece of al-Khayzuran.
 Her husband married her around 783 or 785.
 She was almost of same age as her husband.
 She became the influential wife of al-Hadi however, al-Hadi died after a short reign of fourteen months.

 Lubabah had no children from her marriage.
 The children of her husband were Ja'far, Al-Abbas, Abd Allah, Ishaq, Isma'il, Sulayman and Musa.
 Of the two daughters, one was Umm Isa, who married al-Ma'mun, and the other was Umm al-Abbas, who was nicknamed Nunah.
 All of them were born of concubines.
 Lubabah didn't have her own children possibly due to her husband's early death in 786 at the age of 22.
 Very little is known about her after she became a widow.
 It is not known whether she remarried or not after him.